CodeOfArdonia/Neptune/README.md

 ### What provided

-- Simple event system & extra event hooks
+- Simple event system & extra event hooks.
 - Some package for Item, Entity and so on.
 Also include some hooks.
-- A lot of functional interfaces
+- A lot of functional interfaces.
 - A Weapon Desk which can craft tons of weapons.
 (Add recipe through datapack.)
+- NBT based colorful item glint.
-- Common back/belt item with `Trinkets` and `Curios`
+- Common back/belt item with `Trinkets` and `Curios`.
-- A power system
+- An ability system.

 And so on!